-EJCW conducted door-to-door outreach to all residents in October 2016 with five households responding.
+In October 2016, EJCW conducted door-to-door outreach to Santa Teresa residents with five of nine households responding.
 Residents in two households expressed a preference to connect to the City of Soledad's water system, residents in two other households did not express a preference for a long-term solution, and a resident in one household suggested "monitoring farmers" as a long-term solution to ensure better water quality.
-The property owner does not want to take any action at this time that would jeopardize the arrangements with UCLA for the pilot treatment system or violate the terms of the signed agreement.
+The property owner's preference is for the most affordable option for safe drinking water.